 Figure 1.
-Location of the Port of Mackay (Mackay Harbour), the Port of Hay Point and the Coral Monitoring Locations 6 Figure 2.
-Round Top Island Location Showing Position of the Six Coral Monitoring Sites 7 Figure 3.
-Victor Islet Location Showing Position of the Six Coral Monitoring Sites 8 Figure 4.
-Slade Islet Location Showing Position of the Six Coral Monitoring Sites 9 Figure 5.
-Keswick/St Bees Island Location Showing Position of the Six Coral Monitoring Sites 10 Figure 6.
-A. Daily rainfall measured at the Mackay Airport, B. the Pioneer River discharge at Dumbleton Weir 17 Figure 7.
-Partial Track of Tropical Cyclone Iris 18 Figure 8.
-Maximum daily temperature recorded at monitoring locations in 2017-2018 19 Figure 9.
-Changes in benthic composition in the four locations between January and July 2018 20 Figure 10).
-Changes in percentage cover of macroalgae.
-21 Figure 11 L. Changes in the cover of total hard coral.
-24 Figure 12 2.
-Coral community composition at the four locations for the last ambient survey 25 Figure 13 3.
-Changes in the cover of coral groups: Acropora corals and Montipora corals.
-26 Figure 14 4.
-Changes in the cover of coral groups: Siderastreid corals and Turbinaria corals 27 Figure 15 5.
-Changes in the cover of coral groups: Faviid corals and Poritid corals 28 Figure 16 5.
-Changes in the cover of total soft coral 29 Figure 17 7.
-Changes in Density of Bleached and Partially Bleached Hard Coral Colonies 32 Figure 18 3.
-Changes in Number of Corals with Sediment Load and Sediment Depth 34 Figure 19 9.
-Changes in density of sediment damaged and diseased coral colonies 36 Figure 20 0.
-Changes in density of hard coral recruits over the ambient surveys 38 Figure 21 L. Composition of the hard coral recruit population in the four locations over the ambient surveys.
-38 Figure 2 2.
-Turbinaria spp. corals were dominant at Round Top Island (Site 5), along with Psammocora (centre right) and dense growth of macroalgae 39 Figure 23 Disease causing mortality of a Turbinaria colony on Round Top Island (Site 3) during January 2018.
-39 Figure 24 Algae, including Sargassum, had increased markedly on Round Top Island over the past six months from 18% to over 40% (Site 2).
-40
+Location of the Port of Mackay (Mackay Harbour), the Port of Hay Point and the Coral Monitoring Locations Figure 2.
+Round Top Island Location Showing Position of the Six Coral Monitoring Sites Figure 3.
+Victor Islet Location Showing Position of the Six Coral Monitoring Sites Figure 4.
+Slade Islet Location Showing Position of the Six Coral Monitoring Sites Figure 5.
+Keswick/St Bees Island Location Showing Position of the Six Coral Monitoring Sites Figure 6.
+A. Daily rainfall measured at the Mackay Airport with inset of change in rainfall as a proportion of the long-term average, B. the Pioneer River discharge at Dumbleton Weir Figure 7.
+Maximum daily temperature recorded at monitoring locations in 2018-2019 Figure 8.
+Annual sea surface temperature anomaly for the Great Barrier Reef (1900 to 2019) based on 1961 - 1990 climatology; Bureau of Meteorology 20 Figure 9.
+Changes in benthic composition in the four locations between January and June 2019 21 Figure 10.
+Changes in percentage cover of macroalgae Figure 11.
+Changes in the cover of total hard coral Figure 12.
+Coral community composition at the four locations for the last ambient survey Figure 13.
+Changes in the cover of coral groups: Acropora corals and Montipora corals Figure 14.
+Changes in the cover of coral groups: Siderastreid corals and Turbinaria corals Figure 15.
+Changes in the cover of coral groups: Faviid corals and Poritid corals Figure 16.
+Changes in the cover of total soft coral Figure 17.
+Changes in Density of Bleached and Partially Bleached Hard Coral Colonies Figure 18.
+Changes in Number of Corals with Sediment Load and Sediment Depth Figure 19.
+Changes in density of sediment damaged and diseased coral colonies Figure 20.
+Changes in density of hard coral recruits over the ambient surveys Figure 21.
+Composition of the hard coral recruit population in the four locations over the ambient surveys Figure 22.
+Turbinaria (top) and Psammocora (bottom) were both common at Round Top Island (Site 6) Figure 23.
+Algal cover, including Sargassum , had decreased on Round Top Island compared to July 2018 but was still over 20% at the time of the latest survey (Site 2)